 Every year, the state opens an enrollment period to apply for quota lottery.
 The enrollment period typically runs from the end of August through the end of September.
 This year it opened August 22nd and closed September 28th.

 The Division of Alcoholic Beverages and Tobacco performs a lottery for each county to determine who gets lucky enough to win a quota liquor license.
 In 2022, there were a total of 35 quota beverage licenses available across 19 different Florida counties.
-Yes, you read that right, 35 new hard liquor licenses issued in a state with 22 million people.
+Yes, you read that right, 35 new hard liquor licenses were issued in a state with 22 million people.

 Florida Liquor License Application Process And Documentation

 Florida divides counties into submission districts, so make sure that you apply for the correct one.
-Applicants may use the online portal or hand deliver documents in person.
+Applicants may use the online portal or hand-deliver documents in person.
 The DBPR website lists the following requirements for submission:

-- Background Check – The state will carry out a background check for “Moral Character” and “Arrest Disposition” to determine whether the applicant is eligible to hold an alcohol related license.
+• Background Check – The state will carry out a background check for “Moral Character” and “Arrest Disposition” to determine whether the applicant is eligible to hold an alcohol-related license.

 Following submission, the overseeing agencies will review paperwork to determine if anything is incomplete, missing, or incorrect.
 Next, the DBPR will inspect the prospective site to make sure that everything aligns with what was submitted on paper.
 Finally, the office will determine whether the applicant is approved or not.
 If so, the licensee must promptly pay all necessary fees.
 If not, the DBPR will be afford them a hearing to learn why they were denied a license.